skyarkhangel/Hardcore-SK/Mods/Minerals/README.md

 -   Beauty: **lowest**

-Basalt is the most common igneous rock and is often associated with recent volcanic activlity.
+Basalt is the most common igneous rock and is often associated with recent volcanic activity.
 Recent lava flows can make basalt landscapes variable, very rocky, and difficult to build on.

 ### Granite